belucien/BrandonLucien.github.io/README.txt

-Brandon Lucien Project Portfolio
+# Brandon Lucien Project Portfolio

-Thes projects were produced personally and some on the job experience
+# The projects were produced personally and some from on the job experience

 Thank you for visiting!